Review | I downloaded America’s first coronavirus exposure app. You should too.

 We don’t know how well it works.

 In our first 10 days, none of our Virginia testers got any exposure warnings.
-That could mean our testers were all practicing safe social distancing, or that there are just too few people using the app.
+That could mean our testers were all practicing safe social distancing, or there are just too few people using the app.
 But it also could mean the app is bad at measuring exposure.

 Covidwise defines “exposure” as being within six feet of someone for 15 minutes.
-(It doesn’t have to be a contiguous 15 minutes — it would still count if keep running into someone in short bursts at the grocery store.)
+(It doesn’t have to be a contiguous 15 minutes — it would still count if you keep running into someone in short bursts at the grocery store.)
 Of course, it has no idea if you or the people around you are wearing masks or what the airflow was like.

 At best, it’s a rough estimate.
 To figure out if you come within six feet of someone, the app measures the strength of the Bluetooth wireless signal coming from his or her phone.
 But Bluetooth was developed for taking calls and listening to music, not measuring distance.
 And as anyone who’s owns a pair of AirPods knows, Bluetooth is flaky and lots of things can interfere with it.